child custody lawyer serving minneapolis, minnesota

 These include determining child custody, visitation during a divorce or paternity proceeding, and enforcement and modification of existing orders.

-Child Custody and Parenting Time in Divorce
+Understanding Child Custody and Visitation Rights in Minneapolis

 The question of how a divorce will affect children is often the most important to parents.
 While each family is different, our lawyers can help you anticipate how Minnesota law may apply to your family.